crewAIInc/crewAI/README.md

 # Create tasks for your agents
 task1 = Task(
   description="""Conduct a comprehensive analysis of the latest advancements in AI in 2024.
-  Identify key trends, breakthrough technologies, and potential industry impacts.
+  Identify key trends, breakthrough technologies, and potential industry impacts.""", expected_output="Full analysis report in bullet points", agent=researcher
-  Your final answer MUST be a full analysis report""", agent=researcher
 )